vuejs/eslint-plugin-vue/README.md

 The `--fix` option on the command line automatically fixes problems reported by rules which have a wrench :wrench: below.

+Deprecated rules witch should be used with caution and only enabled when you know what you are doing have a warning :warning: icon.

 <!--RULES_TABLE_START-->

 ### Best Practices